 - Have an annual full-body skin exam by your doctor.

 - Check your own skin once a month and get to know your moles and spots so that you will notice changes in their size and shape.

 - Be an example to others and build these habits into your own lifestyle!

-During the month of May, spread the word about strategies to prevent skin cancer and encourage friends, family, communities and organizations to get involved.
-Pariser Dermatology Specialists will be posting on social media channels all month long with information to increase awareness and help prevent melanoma.
+During the month of May, spread the word about strategies to prevent skin cancer.
+Encourage your friends, family, communities and organizations to get involved.
+Pariser Dermatology Specialists will be posting on our social media channels all month long with information to increase awareness and help prevent melanoma.
 Follow us on Facebook and Twitter to stay informed!
 You can find additional resources and information at the Melanoma Research Alliance website.